-Train to become a veterinary technologist, a professional in the field of veterinary medicine.
-Thompson Rivers University’s Animal Health Technology (AHT) program is accredited by the Canadian Veterinary Medical Association, Ontario Association of Veterinary Technicians and is recognized by all provincial associations.
+Train to become a Registered Veterinary Technologist (RVT), a professional in the field of veterinary medicine.
+Thompson Rivers University’s Veterinary Technology program is accredited by the Canadian Veterinary Medical Association, Ontario Association of Veterinary Technicians and is recognized by all provincial associations.

 Our comprehensive program embraces both academic and practical applied learning.
-There is a two-year on-campus program, a three-year distance education program and an eight-month distance education animal certificate program.
+There is a two-year on-campus program, a three-year Open Learning program and an eight-month distance education animal certificate program.
 A number of satisfying career options in the animal care industry are available for program graduates.

-The TRU AHT campus diploma is a two-year, four-semester program.
+The TRU Veterinary Technology campus diploma is a two-year, four-semester program.
 It is a tough, but rewarding full-time program that includes a minimum of 30 hours per week of classroom, laboratory work and animal-care duties.

 Students experience daily, hands-on learning in areas such as: